 Have you ever felt the urge to leave the planned and predictable routine and do something impulsive?
 Maybe go to the random concert of an unknown band, or visit the exhibition you are walking by?
 Certainly, you know that feeling.
-Nowadays, people move in the circle of the everyday drills and the desire to drop everything naturally appears from time to time.
+Nowadays, people move in the circle of everyday drills, and the desire to drop everything naturally appears from time to time.
 But when the moment comes, we often don’t know the places to go or where to find interesting events.
 Here is how we have come up with the idea for a new mobile app concept called Night in Berlin.

 Night in Berlin is one of the design projects accomplished in terms of Tubik UI Fridays.
-In one of previous case studies, we told about our new tradition presenting the set of creative sessions when the designers have a day to work on the design concepts out of current projects.
+In one of the previous case studies, we talked about our new tradition of presenting the set of creative sessions when the designers have a day to work on the design concepts out of current projects.
 The concepts are created within a particular general idea of a digital product but with all the passion and freedom for the designers’ artistic souls.
 Today’s case study describes the creative process of the unusual mobile application design.

 UI\UX and motion design for a mobile event app.

-During UI Fridays the designers sometimes receive objectives far from ordinary.
+During UI Fridays, the designers sometimes receive objectives far from ordinary.
 In this way, the team has an opportunity to create something absolutely unique.
 This time, the task given to the designers was to design a mobile application of the future.
 To specify the task, the art director gave them the background story.
 The designers had to imagine themselves in Berlin of 2019 where every night is extremely eventful.
-Their objective was to create the design concept for the mobile application that would come in handy to people who love hanging out at night.
-When the task was set, Tubik designers Ludmila Shevchenko, Eugene Cameel and Olga Popova started their work with art direction by Sergey Valiukh.
+Their objective was to create a design concept for the mobile application that would come in handy to people who love hanging out at night.
+When the task was set, Tubik designers Ludmila Shevchenko, Eugene Cameel, and Olga Popova started their work with art direction by Sergey Valiukh.

 The first screen featured the onboarding with the countdown to the time when the list becomes available.
-The chosen gradient colors accurately convey the atmosphere of the night since they are associated with lights in night clubs.
+The chosen gradient colors accurately convey the atmosphere of the night since they are associated with lights in nightclubs.
 The illustration of the Fernsehturm, the famous television tower in central Berlin, is made in the corresponding colors, so the design of the screen looks solid.
-The app’s name is situated at the left bottom part of the screen.
+The app’s name is situated at the bottom left part of the screen.
 All the functionality is hidden behind the hamburger menu button placed in the top left corner allowing to make the focus on the countdown.

 When the static variants of the screens were ready, motion designer Kirill Erokhin started working on the animations.